Heavy vehicle inspections

 A purchaser of a vehicle may contact Service SA asking for an extension of time to complete required repairs before presenting the vehicle for an inspection and transferring registration.
 Generally, a 28-day period will be granted.
 After 28 days, if an inspection has not occurred, no further transactions will be permitted on the vehicle.

-Alternatively, the current registered owner may cancel the registration of the vehicle allowing the new owner as much time as is needed to undertake repairs before presenting the vehicle for an inspection.
+Alternatively, the current registered owner may apply to cancel the vehicle's registration within 7 days of the date of sale; allowing the new owner as much time as is needed to undertake repairs before presenting the vehicle for an inspection.
 However, an unregistered vehicle is only permitted to drive on a road if it is displaying a trade plate or has been issued with an unregistered vehicle permit.
 You can apply for an unregistered vehicle permit online through a MySA Gov account or phone Service SA on 13 10 84 for further information.

 The result of an inspection will be entered in the registration and licensing database by the AIS after the inspection is conducted.
 You are not required to present the inspection certificate at Service SA customer service centre when seeking registration for the vehicle.